-The following guide on right to work in the UK existing employees examines the rules around follow-up checks for anyone with a time-limited right to work in the UK, from when the requirement to carry out a subsequent check arises to what happens if any ongoing right to work is lost.
+In this guide for employers, we set out the rules on carrying out checks on existing employees who have a time-limited right to work in the UK, from when the requirement to carry out a subsequent check arises to what happens if any ongoing right to work is lost.
+You can read our detailed guide to Right to Work checks for new employees and job candidates here.

 When are follow-up right to work checks required?